CPRO-Session1/Assignment1/README.md

 Learn how to submit assignments on GitHub.

 ### Part 1
-Write a program `initials.c` to print your initials formed by rows of asterisks, for instance:
+Write a program `initials.c` to print your initials formed by rows of asterisks.
+For instance:
 ```
       ***         ***     ***
       ***         ***     ***